Sakaria-Qcorp/Readme-Generator/Develop/CreatedFile/Readme.md

-# Project Name: AwesomePro
+# Project Name: ReadME Generator

   ## Description
-  Creates a read me file baised on use input
+  This program generates a Readme depending on the users input>
   ## author
   Sakaria Ahmed